Average Annual Pay: Remote Work vs Office Employees

 Toptal is good for engineers and some other specialized professional services and only accepts the top 3% of applicants.

 SimplyHired may be a job portal but it also includes a fair number of openings for freelancers who can work from home.
-Uniquely, it offers more jobs than are merely registered on its platform but aggregates jobs from dozens of other sources as well.
+Uniquely, it offers more remote jobs than are merely registered on its platform but aggregates jobs from dozens of other sources as well.

 SimplyHired is suitable for most job seekers but isn’t necessarily specialized for remote workers.
 There are opportunities though.

 If you’re a writer or content specialist, you might be interested in Writer Access.
-This platform helps connect writers with the right jobs for them and features AI-based job matching as well.
+This platform helps connect writers with the right remote jobs for them and features AI-based job matching as well.
 Of course, these advantages don’t come without a number of caveats.

 Firstly, jobseekers on Writer Access are only sourced from a handful of countries including United States, United Kingdom, Australia, Canada, Ireland, or New Zealand.If you meet those criteria, you’ll then have to undergo an assessment from the Writer Access team to finally qualify.